Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 # File list
 | File Link                                                                                          | Description
 |--------------------------------------------------------------------------------------------------- | -----------------------------------
-|[End Result](https://drive.google.com/file/d/1lTTyGQvv8rnnRS8Z__vBRNXTufsNTFYB/view?usp=sharing)    | The end product of this tutorial for you to examine and compare.
+|[End Result](https://drive.google.com/file/d/1BZnqoOTQqkad1vhbF_LawKX5meDf7wrP/view?usp=sharing)    | The end product of this tutorial for you to examine and compare.

 # Introduction
-Welcome to the Halo 2 level creation guide.
-If you have any experience with modeling levels in CE then you should feel mostly at home for better or worse.
-In this guide we will be showing you how to go about with creating your very own level geometry for Halo 2 in the 3D modeling software app known as Blender.
+Welcome to the Halo 3 level creation guide.
+If you have any experience with modeling levels in Halo 1 or Halo 2 then you should feel mostly at home for better or worse.
+In this guide we will be showing you how to go about with creating your very own level geometry for Halo 3 in the 3D modeling software app known as Blender.
 This guide will include a completed version of our work as an example for you to contrast and compare but be sure to follow along.

 If there are any images that you find difficult to read then try opening the image in a new tab to view it in full resolution.

 # Key differences from CE
-While the level pipeline for Halo 2 hasn't changed much from CE, there are some important differences in workflow that we should bring up:
+While the level pipeline for Halo 3 hasn't changed much from Halo 2 and Halo CE, there are some important differences in workflow that we should bring up:

 1. Blitzkrieg would only export geometry if it was the child of a valid Halo node.
 The ASS exporter does not require a reference frame and will just export the entire scene.
 If a reference frame does exist in an ASS file then Tool will exclude all objects not connected to it on import.
-2. Instead of .JMS, Halo 2 makes use of a new level format known as .ASS.
+2. Instead of .JMS, Halo 3 makes use of a new level format known as .ASS previously introduced in Halo 2.
 This format has support for multiple separate objects as well as instance geometry.
-While H2 Tool has some support for importing geometry stored in the JMS format, ASS is the new and proper format to be using.
+There is no support for structures generated from JMS files.
 3. A prefix can be added to material names while naming them in your 3D software.
-On import tool will check `shader_collections.shader_collections` for a matching prefix and use the defined directory to find a matching shader.
-Searching through the entire tags folder for a matching shader will only happen if `shader_collections.shader_collections` does not exist.
+On import tool will check `shader_collections.txt` for a matching prefix and use the defined directory to find a matching shader.
+Searching through the entire tags folder for a matching shader will only happen if `shader_collections.txt` does not exist.
 4. Xref objects can be used to place scenery or device machine objects in 3D modeling software.

 # Creation of a reference frame